 Updated: 2/1/2024

 Low humidity levels can dramatically affect your health and the health of your home.
 Dry air can cause dry skin, respiratory problems, and annoying static electricity.
 It can also lead to damaged floors, walls, and air quality.
-If you are looking for ways to raise your home’s humidity, continue reading for pro tips from the experts at American Air & Heat!
+If you are looking for ways to raise your home’s humidity, continue reading for pro tips from the experts at American Air, Plumbing, and Electrical!

 Ways to Raise Your Home’s Humidity with New Habits